kamil-abbasi/todos-api-go-mux/README.md

 **Hint**: Easiest way to spin up mysql instance is by using docker.
 If you have it installed on your system simply run: `docker run -e MYSQL_ROOT_PASSWORD=password -d -p 3306:3306 mysql`.

+**Important**: After running mysql instance you must create database named `todos`.
+First you have to login using this command: `mysql -u root -p` (command will prompt you for password).
+After login you can create the database by running this command: `CREATE DATABASE todos;`.

 # How to run

 In order to run the api execute the following command (assuming you are in the repo root dir): `go build ./cmd/server/main.go` and then `go run ./cmd/server/main.go`.